 Material participation.
-For the definition of material participation for purposes of the passive activity rules, see the instructions for Schedule C, line G, on page C-3.
-If you meet any of the material participation tests described in those instructions, check the "Yes" box.
+For the definition of material participation for purposes of the passive activity rules, see the instructions for Schedule C (Form 1040), line G. If you meet any of the material participation tests described in those instructions, check the "Yes" box.